Criteria for Success

 Your experiences are the “what” of your essay.
 Which experiences led you to develop your skill set and passions?
 Where have you demonstrated accomplishment, leadership, and collaboration?
 Research, teaching, and relevant extracurriculars are all relevant.
 State concrete achievements and outcomes like awards, discoveries, or publications.

-Quantify your experience or impact to make them more concrete.
+Quantify your experience or impact to make it more concrete.
 How many people were on your team?
 How many protocols did you develop?
 How many people were in competition for an award?
 As a TA, how often did you meet with your students?

 Describe your actions rather than changes in your mental or emotional state; your personal statement is not a diary entry.